Trading Share CFDs

 (5) The cost of trading Share CFDs is considerably lower than trading shares via a common stock-broker.

-(6) Share CFDs traders can bet on both market’s directions, they can go long or short.
+(6) Share CFDs traders can bet on both the market’s directions, they can go long or short.

 (7) The same that trades shares can be also used for trading other asset classes such as Indices, Foreign Exchange, Crude Oil, Gold, and Commodities.